-OIP sponsored workshops are held in September (for students graduating in December) and in January (for students graduating in May).
+OIP sponsored workshops are held in September (for students graduating in December) and in January (for students graduating in May) as needed.

 Your OPT start date is the date you request your work permission to begin.
 You cannot work earlier than your start date.
 Your requested start date must be within 60 days after your program completion date.
 For example, if your final semester of study ends on May 15 your OPT start date must be between May 16 and July 14.
 Keep in mind that it typically takes 90 days or more to receive your EAD card and you cannot begin working until you receive the EAD card.
 Choose your start date carefully!
 It is very difficult to change your start date after you submit your application.
 Your OIP adviser can help you weigh the pros and cons of early and late start dates.

-Bring all of the documents in Step 1 to your OIP adviser and request an OPT endorsed I-20.
+Make an appointment to meet with the OIP adviser.
+Bring a draft of your I-765 application and your graduation eligibility letter to your appointment.
+At the appointment request an OPT endorsed I-20 from your adviser.
 Your OIP adviser will also need to know the OPT start date that you have chosen.
-Your adviser will review your application for OPT eligibility and if approved will issue your new OPT endorsed I-20.
+Your adviser will review your draft application for OPT eligibility and if approved will issue your new OPT endorsed I-20.

 USCIS will send you the I-797 Notice of Action confirming receipt of your OPT application and assigning you a personal receipt number.
 You can use this receipt number to check the status of your application on the USCIS website.